Get Sky Mobile

 Sky has launched its mobile service using O2’s network to carry its signal.
 Here's what we know about Sky's new mobile service.

 Long known as the final word in premium TV, Sky is taking the plunge into the UK mobile market.
 We expect the launch to occur at the start of 2017 and the service to operate as a virtual mobile network, meaning it won’t have it’s own network of telephone masts, but will be carried over a pre-established network – O2’s mobile network in this case.

-Sky has been drip-feeding information regarding it’s new service, but it’s still in the pre-registration phase for the time being.
-If you want to register your interest, you can visit the Sky Mobile site by clicking the link below.
-We have grabbed snippets of information regarding the service and we’re very excited about how Sky is attempting to shake up the UK mobile market, offering a fairer deal to mobile users and offering brilliant incentives for current Sky broadband and TV customers.
-We’ll update this page as more information comes to light.
-In the meantime, both existing and non-Sky customers can register interest in Sky Mobile on Sky’s site.
-You can click the link below to go to the Sky Mobile pre-registration page.
+Sky has been drip-feeding information regarding its new service, but it’s now available to buy.
+We’re very excited about how Sky is attempting to shake up the UK mobile market, offering a fairer deal to mobile users and offering brilliant incentives for current Sky broadband and TV customers.

 O2’s mobile network.
-When Sky announced that it was launching as an MVNO (mobile virtual network operator) it was in partnership with O2.
+When Sky announced that it was launching as an MVNO (mobile virtual network operator), it was in partnership with O2.
 O2 overs both 3G and 4G data speeds over the majority of the UK.
 While MVNOs don’t always receive exactly the same speed and coverage as their host networks, it gives you the best indication of whether you’ll be covered.
-You can check O2’s coverage map from its website to see if your area is within its coverage zone.
+You can check Sky’s coverage map to see if your area is within its coverage zone.

 Sky’s approach to SIM tariff’s differs from pretty much every other provider on the market.
 On the face of it, Sky offers its customers three tariffs they are: